-According to the USEIA, Qatar possesses the third largest proven reserves of natural gas in the world (behind only Russia and Iran), amounting to approximately 895.7 tcf.
-Virtually all of Qatar's natural gas reserves are located in the North Field, which extends over an area of approximately 6,000 square kilometers, primarily underlying the territorial waters of the State and partly underlying the Qatari landmass.
+According to the USEIA, Qatar possesses the third largest proven reserves of natural gas in the world (behind only Russia and Iran), amounting to approximately 892.2 tcf.
+Virtually all of Qatar's natural gas reserves are located in the North Field, which extends over an area of approximately 6,000 square kilometers, predominantly underlying the territorial waters of Qatar.
+A portion of the North Field underlies the Qatari landmass.
+The North Field is a part of a structure which extends into the territorial waters of Iran.
+Qatar and Iran concluded a maritime border agreement in 1969, and the boundary between the two countries is not disputed.
 The North Field is estimated by the USEIA to be the largest non-associated gas field in the world, representing approximately 15% of the world's natural gas reserves in 2007.
 The North Field also possesses proven reserves of approximately 22.5 billion barrels of condensate.
-The gas reserves located in the North Field are found within a massive limestone and dolomite rock formation known as the Khuff Formation, which consists of four reservoirs.
-The Khuff Formation is approximately 1,500 feet thick and is present as a prominent regional formation.
+The gas reserves located in the North Field are found within a massive limestone and dolomite rock formation known as the Khuff Formation, which consists of four reservoirs (named K1, K2, K3 and K4).
+The Khuff

+Formation is approximately 1,500 feet thick and is present as a prominent regional formation.
 In offshore Qatar, this formation is in the form of a large low relief structure that contains the gas.
 More than 200 appraisal and development wells have been drilled in the North Field since its discovery in 1971 in order to quantify the Khuff Formation's gas accumulation, determine the reservoir fluid and geological characteristics of the field, and begin tapping its resources.

-QP has placed a moratorium on further development of new projects in the North Field for the time being while several large LNG projects are being implemented.
-QP wishes to assess the performance of existing developments and carry out further studies on the North Field to ensure the ongoing and sustainable development of Qatar's most valuable resource well into the future.
+The State has placed a moratorium on further development of new projects in the North Field for the time being while several large LNG and other gas-based projects are being implemented, as the State wishes to assess the performance of existing developments and carry out further studies on the North Field to ensure the ongoing and sustainable development of Qatar's most valuable resource well into the future.
 It is currently anticipated that there will not be any further development of new projects in the North Field until such time as all the existing developments have commenced and sustained production for several years, followed by a comprehensive study of the North Field's reservoir and its production performance.